matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 >
 > Block `@alice:example.org` from sending you messages? `[Yes]` `[No]`

-It could also be worth exposing user interface for moderators to see messages which mention many users.
+It could also be worth exposing user interface showing all of the mentions in a message, especially if those users are not included in the message body.
+One way to do this could be a deemphasized "CC" list.
+Additionally, it would be useful for moderators to quickly find messages which mention many users.

 A future MSC might wish to explore features for trusted contacts or soft-ignores to give users more control over who can generate notifications.